rahulraj0811/HR-Data-Analytics/README.md

 ![Image Alt](https://github.com/rahulraj0811/HR-Data-Analytics/blob/cb1db13eb78a2355ba13a01463d9615af2b93bdf/HR%20Dashboard-2.jpg)

 Findings:
-* The workforce consists of approximately 22,200 employees spread across 7 locations and 13 departments.
+* The workforce consists of approximately 22,200 employees under 13 departments spread across 7 locations.
 * The majority of employees are based at the headquarters rather than working remotely.
 * There are more men than women in the workforce.
 * Most employees fall within the age range of 30-40, followed by those aged 40-50, with the smallest group being those aged 20-30.